 If you have a large cavity, filling or broken tooth you may be needing a dental crown.
 A crown is essentially a cap or brace that is placed over a natural tooth to restore the shape of the tooth and provide coverage over the tooth.
-Crowns can be made out different materials like porcelain or gold.
+Dental Crowns can be made out different materials like porcelain or gold.
 The final crown is designed to ensure an accurate fit and precise bite with the opposing teeth.

 What steps are involved in crowning a natural tooth?

 - Treatment plan and discussion about crowning procedure.
 Your dentist should discuss the options of treatment.
 If the tooth has a large restoration or large cavity then the tooth is susceptible to fracture during function.
 A fractured tooth is likely to become infected and lead to tooth loss.

 - The tooth is prepared under local anaesthetic.
 The preparation involves removing a uniform layer of tooth all around.
 This preparation effectively removes about 1-2 mm of tooth material to allow sufficient space for the new crown.
 Different types of crown will require varying thicknesses of preparation.
 Metal only crowns made of gold alloy will require the least preparation while metal free porcelain crowns will require greater amounts of preparation (tooth reduction)

 - Your dentist will assess if the tooth will require a root treatment prior to the crowning procedure.
 In some cases it may be advantageous to root treat a tooth before crowning procedure.
 The reason for this is that the tooth preparation/reduction involved in crowning a natural tooth is harmful to the tooth.
 This reduction can lead to irreversible nerve damage within the pulp of the tooth.